 Below can be found some brief information about the way homework is used in different subjects across the Key Stages.

 In Art and Design, homework is used as an opportunity to strengthen student’s understanding of great artists and craft makers and consolidate classroom learning.
 Students are set both written and drawing tasks that embed an understanding of visual language within Art and Design.
 At Key Stage 4, homework is a continuation of their personal responses to a theme, through research, experimentation of media and annotations of their development.

-Students will be set homework every week.
-Week one will require students to research a news article relating to Business.
-Students will summarise the article and explain how it relates to different aspects and topics of the Business course.
+On occasions students may be asked to apply their knowledge of Business in the real world by summarising a recent news article and explaining how it relates to different aspects and topics of the Business course.
 This homework task is set to broaden student’s wider knowledge of business in the real world and apply their classroom learning to real life business scenarios.
-On week 2, students will have a written piece of homework or online work set on Seneca Learning which will contain a variety of retrieval tasks to consolidate and practice learning that has taken place in the classroom.

 Students will be set a variety of activities for homework to engage them with learning outside of the classroom.
 Homework will not only consolidate their classroom learning, through a mix of tasks ranging from quizzes and exam style questions, but they will also engage with case studies and research that can be discussed and dissected in the classroom following completion.
 Homework will also involve revision of previous topics, development of revision materials and practical work as part of the active citizenship topic.

 In Computer Science, students will be set homework through Satchel One which will consist of a task set by their teacher based on content that is being covered in lessons allowing for practice and consolidation of concepts.
 The homework in computer science is research based with links to reference material provided.

 At key stage 4, students will also be set GCSE exam questions to help them develop their exam techniques.